 Editing services are customized based on genre, the stage of your writing, length, and the type of editing the author desires.
 See definitions below for the types of editing.
 We accept both fiction and nonfiction manuscripts.

-For non-fiction, we offer developmental editing, which can be done in conjunction with creativity coaching (contact me for details), as well as line editing and copy editing.
-For fiction, we offer both line editing and copy editing.
-If you are interested in a developmental edit for your fiction work, please contact me for referrals.
+For nonfiction, we offer developmental and content editing–which can be done in conjunction with creativity coaching (contact me for details)–as well as line editing and copy editing.
+For fiction, we offer content, line editing, and copy editing.
+If you are interested in a developmental edit or a proofread of your fiction work, please contact me for referrals.

 Our editing services include: